Woonsocket, R.I. Air Mail – 1953

 1920s-plane-in-cloudsThere doesn’t seem to be a lot of documentation about the former Woonsocket Airport that was once located on the north side of Diamond Hill Road in the northern part of the City of Woonsocket.
 Today a large shopping plaza occupies the land where the airport once stood.

-Based on a sole article found in the Woonsocket Call, it is surmised that construction of the airport was begun in 1929, or early 1930.
+Based on available information found in the Woonsocket Call, it is surmised that construction of the airport was begun in late 1929, or early 1930.

 The airport was reportedly sponsored by the Woonsocket Chamber of Commerce, and was still under ongoing development as of April of 1930.
 The airport was operated by the newly formed Woonsocket Airways, the city’s first aviation company, which owned at least one airplane.
 As of the end of April plans were underway to build a hangar large enough to house two or three airplanes.